So, You Think You Love Horses? Some Reflections on the Nature of Horses and Man

 horses

-There were two prerequisites to have horses.
+There were two prerequisites to have had horses in the world.
 The first was to get rid of all those dinosaurs.
-That happened some 65 million years ago during the K-T extinction event when a massive asteroid struck North America.
-The impact produced the Chicxulub crater which measures more than 105 miles in diameter.
-It was not so much the impact itself, but the cloud of dust it produced that caused climate change and a massive extinction of life.
+That happened some 66 million years ago during the K-T extinction event when a massive asteroid struck North America.
+The impact produced the Chicxulub crater, which measures more than 105 miles in diameter.
+It was not so much the impact itself but the cloud of dust it produced that caused climate change and a massive extinction of life.

 Coprolite